core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 media type "application/dns-message" to be the mnemonic 553 — based on the port assignment of DNS.
 This media type is defined as in {{-doh}} Section 6, i.e., a single DNS message encoded in the DNS on-the-wire format {{-dns}}.
 Both DoC client and DoC server MUST be able to parse contents in the "application/dns-message" format.
+For the purposes of this document, only OPCODE 0 (Query) is supported for DNS messages.
+Future work might provide specifications and considerations for other values of OPCODE.
+Unless another error takes precedence, a DoC server uses RCODE = 4, NotImp {{-dns}}, in its response when it receives a query with an OPCODE it does not implement (see also {{sec:resp-examples}}).

 DNS Queries in CoAP Requests    {#sec:queries}
 ----------------------------